 Does her sex partner have symptoms?

-The doctor also asks about the possibility of sexually transmitted diseases Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more .
+The doctor also asks about the possibility of sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more .
 For example, a woman may be asked whether she is sexually active and, if so, whether she has more than one partner.
 This information helps the doctor determine whether other people require treatment.

 Physical examination and testing